-- You and your hands must be visible the entire time.
+- All applicants must upload a legible pdf copy of the solo that they are playing. - You and your hands must be visible the entire time.
 If using a music stand, position it so your body is obstructed as little as possible. - Each video must be recorded in one take.
 No edits, splicing, or stops are allowed.
 Transitions between scales should be swift. - No human or technological assistance (metronomes, tuners) are allowed. - No accompaniment (live, recorded or electronic) is allowed. - Applicants are not permitted to wear headphones/earbuds while playing their instrument in videos. - Record your video in an interior space that is free from interruptions, background noise, etc. - Shoot straight on, leaving the camera in one location. - When uploading, verify that image is upright (not sideways) and plays smoothly all the way to the end. - For all scales videos: Play scales in eighth notes at the minimum tempo of 120 bpm to the quarter note.
 Play a different scale degree note on each note (e.g. do not play two eighth notes per pitch).
-Use the rhythm below as a guide, and be sure to review specific scale instructions for your instrument:
+Use the rhythm below as a guide, and be sure to review specific scale instructions for your instrument (pianists, note rhythm exception in Piano section below):